 Coming out of the airport you may see a long line of a taxi ride.
 And it’s quite common to see them but what you won’t be prepared for is the hassling of taxi drivers!
 If it were up to those taxi drivers, I would have been torn apart (seeing a single traveler has its peril too obviously) each will offer great services and all of the buttering qualities of “riding” in their taxi.

-You have to learn to say no, it’s not rude when travelling its survival instinct 101.
+You have to learn to say no, it’s not rude when traveling.
+Actually, its survival instinct 101.
+Otherwise, driving in Morocco yourself is always a great choice.

 Finally, I got a ride that I wanted, at a fair price to my already booked hotel.